greendoescode/vlc-rpc/README.md

  1. [Download the latest release for your platform](https://github.com/GreenDiscord/vlc-rpc/releases)
  2. Unzip the file
- 3. Launch the start file
+ 3. Launch the `start.bat` (on Windows) or `start.sh` (on Linux)
  4. Play media in the VLC window that opens

 ### Configuration

-Configuration is done by editing the [config/config.js](./src/helpers/configs/default_config.js) file.
+Configuration is done by editing the `config/config.js` file.
+This file is created when first starting vlc-rpc.

 Each option is explained in a comment above it.

-This file is auto-generated when first starting vlc-rpc.

 For advanced features, see [ADVANCED.md](./info/advanced.md).